mvysny/mvysny.github.io/_posts/2018-10-12-the-dreaded-vaadin-session-has-expired.md

 I currently do not know what could be the cause of this; if you know the cause, please let me know so that I can update this (and give you credits!)

+## Clusters

+If the application is deployed in a clustered installation, then a misconfigured cluster could redirect follow-up requests to different nodes; if the session is not replicated the session will only reside on one node.

+Try using a fixed node algorithm like IP hashing or sticky session which forces particular user to always communicate with one node only, and see whether the situation improves.

+Alternatively try making sure that session replication is enabled and configured properly.

+## Proxy

+Are the users accessing the application behind a proxy?
+Sometimes proxies can cause problems with Vaadin applications (TODO how exactly?)

+## Vaadin Closing Sessions

+If you're using `closeIdleSessions=true`, then lack of activity will kill the session since heartbeats will not refresh the session.
+Try setting `closeIdleSessions` to `false` temporarily, to see whether the situation improves.

 # Vaadin Push With WebSockets

 The problem with WebSockets is that websockets have their own session which